Tybot204/ICS-161-Engine/ICS-161-Engine/Sprite/Demo/readme.txt

 / All subsequent frames will use this file
 / It is possible to change the file by saying f= again

-/ Quotes are optional are are needed for files which start or end in whitespaces
+/ Quotes are optional but are required for files which start or end in whitespaces

 f = "res\y01uPOi.png"